koddr/example-static-website-docker-nginx-certbot/README.md

 ```

 - Push configured project to your own git repository.
-- Go to [DigitalOcean](https://m.do.co/c/b41859fa9b6e) account, create and configure new droplet.
+- Go to [DigitalOcean](https://m.do.co/c/b41859fa9b6e) account, create and configure new droplet (see screenshots in [article](https://dev.to/koddr/how-to-dockerize-your-static-website-with-nginx-automatic-renew-ssl-for-domain-by-certbot-and-deploy-it-to-digitalocean-4cjc)).
 - Connect via SSH to your droplet and `git clone` your repo.
 - Check configuration of `Certbot`, start the process of obtaining SSL certificate in test mode: